 Sue talks about having the goal defined, i.e. the magnetic North Pole.
 However, the reality is that at this point, or destination, there is nothing there, no pole, no ‘finish line’ nothing or no thing.
-How true that is for us and our goals and destinations.
-Yes there might be a celebration, but in most cases once that has been done we move on to the next goal or destination.
+How true is that for us and our goals and destinations?
+Yes, there might be a celebration, but in most cases, once that has been completed we move on to our next goal or destination.
 A bit like a road show, moving from city to city.

-Yet people often talk about the joy being in the journey, i.e. ‘Smell the flowers’.
+Yet people often talk about the joy of being on the journey, i.e. ‘Smell the flowers’.
 Be present or, ‘in the moment’ as much of the time as you can be.
-The say the past causes depression, the future anxiety and so on.
+They say the past causes depression, the future anxiety and so on.
 The downside of just being on the journey is that you may never get anywhere, a great time but what was achieved.
 Some may even argue, so what, I am enjoying the journey.

-A goal to provide you with a direction and a focus, with a recognition that nothing will be there when you get there, be determined without being attached to it, i.e. that over time you may choose to change it.
+A goal is to provide you with a direction and a focus, with a recognition that nothing will be there when you get there, be determined without being attached to it, i.e. that over time you may choose to change it.
 Having this in mind will get you up in the morning and will (at a quantum level) attract those ‘things’ that you need in order to get you to your destination.
 Once you have this in place, you can relax and focus on experiencing and enjoying your journey.
 It also enables you to remain open to all the possibilities.

 Maybe an answer lies in us having them both?